reframejs/reframe/docs/overview.template.md

  Apps where the DOM is static and React is only used to render HTML.
  No (or almost no) JavaScript is loaded in the browser.

- - **Every kind of React app**
+ - **Any kind of React app**
  <br/>
- Pretty much all kinds of app can be created.
+ Pretty much all kinds of apps can be created.
  Reframe generates a certain type of app depending on how you configure your pages.
  For example, if you add `htmlIsStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.
  So, creating an HTML-static React app is simply a matter of setting `htmlIsStatic: true` to all page configs.